No matter how little money and how few possessions you own, having a dog makes you rich. – Louis Sabin

 - They’ve been a Member of the World Society for the Protection of Animals (WSPA) since 1995.

 - They won’t ‘sacrifice’ any animal, no matter its disability or illness.

 - They campaign against animal cruelty, and consider the problems of abuse, abandonment and cruelty to be an educational issue.

 I decided I wanted to speak to someone who knew more, so I headed back a few weeks later and was introduced to Bea, who told me a bit more about the place and it’s residents.

 How long have you been volunteering here?

-I first found S.V.P.A.P six years ago when I adopted my dog here, and I started volunteering here two years ago, I’m an active volunteer so I’m here a lot.
+I first found S.V.P.A.P eight years ago when I adopted my dog here, and I started volunteering here four years ago, I’m an active volunteer so I’m here a lot.

 How many dogs are in the refuge at the moment?